 Code Manager uses r10k and the file sync service to stage, commit, and sync your code, automatically managing your environments and modules.

-First, you'll create a control repository with branches for each environment that you want to create (such as production, development, or testing).
-You'll also create a Puppetfile for each of your environments, specifying exactly which modules to install in each environment.
+First, create a control repository with branches for each environment that you want to create (such as production, development, or testing).
+Create a Puppetfile for each of your environments, specifying exactly which modules to install in each environment.
 This allows Code Manager to create directory environments, based on the branches you've set up.
-When you push code to your control repo, you'll trigger Code Manager to pull that new code into a staging code directory (
+When you push code to your control repo, you trigger Code Manager to pull that new code into a staging code directory (

 /etc/puppetlabs/code-staging).
 File sync then picks up those changes, pauses Puppet Server to avoid conflicts, and then syncs the new code to the live code directories on your masters.